 When I said I was going to visit Macau, most people thought I was going to check out the casinos and gamble a little.
 A few others mentioned trying the Portuguese egg tarts.
 Almost all were boggled when I said I wanted to explore Taipa and Coloane, because I’m not sure that many people who visit know that there is a Macau worth outside of the casino strip.

-I’d gone to Hong Kong to explore beyond the Central area, and I was determined to do so as well in Macau, so instead of taking a day trip like many visitors, A and I spent a night at the Holiday Inn Cotai – our first day was spent exploring the Peninsula (that’s for another upcoming post), but we spent our second day checking out Taipa and Coloane before heading back to Hong Kong.
+I’d gone to Hong Kong to explore beyond the Central area, and I was determined to do so as well in Macau, so instead of taking a day trip like many visitors, A and I spent a night at the Holiday Inn Cotai – our first day was spent exploring the Peninsula, but we spent our second day checking out Taipa and Coloane before heading back to Hong Kong.

 *Booking.com affiliate links in this post – there is no extra cost to you whatsoever if you book through this link, but it generates a small % of commission for me which helps me keep this site running!

 Where are Taipa and Coloane?

 To give a little context, Taipa and Coloane are islands south of the Macau Peninsula which is where you find the old historic city and its sights.
 There are several bridges that link the Peninsula to Taipa.

 Taipa and Coloane used to be two separate islands, but they are now joined by reclaimed land, and that central portion is called Cotai (combining COloane and TAIpa, hah!), and where you find all the casinos.

 Here’s a google map with all the stuff I’ll talk about in the post below conveniently labelled for you.

 We started our exploration in Taipa, but it seemed almost too early on a Wednesday morning, because not much was happening on the streets.

 The streets were pretty quiet as we walked towards our first destination – the Taipa Houses Museum.